 On the other hand, the use of drones for the aerial monitoring of cetaceans has shown great potential both for species identification and group size estimation, as well as for the study of their behavior and/or body condition, both through specific flights and programmed missions.

-In parallel, several actions have been carried out to promote greater knowledge of cetaceans and the marine environment.The study and conservation methods used for their study and conservation, through didactic resources of great graphic quality to reach the general public (such as leaflets, infographic posters and an informative video), as well as other communications focused on the scientific field (presentation in two congresses, presentation of results and publication of a scientific article).
+At the same time, various actions have been carried out aimed at promoting greater knowledge of cetaceans and the marine environment, as well as the methods used for their study and conservation, through educational resources of high graphic quality to reach the general public (such as leaflets, infographic posters and an informative video), in addition to other communications focused on the scientific field (presentation in two congresses, day of presentation of results and publication of a scientific article).

 Ultimately, the project emphasizes the relevance of monitoring programs to both assess population status and manage anthropogenic threats to marine mammal populations.